UWE Bristol Undergraduate Internship Schemes 2022–2023

 Step 3: Internship registration - confirm organisation and intern

-To receive the subsidy, you must be set up as a UWE Bristol Supplier and we will check this when we receive your registration form.
-If you’re not, we will send you the new supplier form that you must complete and return.
+To receive the subsidy, you must be set up as a UWE Bristol supplier.
+If you are not registered as a UWE Bristol supplier, we will send you the new supplier form to complete and return.

 Step 4: Complete and return the provided UWE Bristol internship agreement

-After eligibility is confirmed, we will email you your internship agreement.
+After eligibility is confirmed, we will email you an internship agreement.

 Each agreement must be completed and electronically signed by you, your intern and UWE Bristol before the intern starts their internship.